Crucifix (Cimabue, Santa Croce): Crucifixion

 The work surpasses Cimabue's c.
 1268 Arezzo crucifix in several ways.
 It is more human and less reliant on idealised facial types, and the anatomy is more convincing.
-Christ's face is longer and narrower, and his nose less idealised.
+Christ's face is longer and narrower, and his nose is less idealised.
 These features, according to art historian Robert Gibbs, give him "a coarser but more personal expression".
 A similar approach is taken with the cloth in the background of the cross itself, which although highly ornamented, lacks the lavish ornamentation of the equivalent cloth in the Arezzo cross.

 His head hangs in exhaustion, and his hands bleed from the puncture wounds suffered during his nailing to the cross.
 His arms are placed higher above his head and strain to carry the weight of his body, which visibly slumps.
 His body takes on a dramatic, almost feminine curve, the result of the contortions forced upon a body nailed to a vertical support.

 The painting contains elements typical of Cimabue's representations of Christ, including the illusionism of the drapery folds, the large halo, long flowing hair, dark, angular faces and dramatic expressions.
-But in other respects it conforms to the then strict iconography of the thirteenth century.
+But in other respects it conforms to the strict iconography of the thirteenth century.
 Typical of depictions of the crucified Christ of this era, with his outstretched arms he is as wide as he is long, conforming to prevalent ideals of proportions.

 Saints

 Representations of the Virgin and John the Evangelist flank Christ in small rectangular panels at either end of his outstretched arms.
-Both are dark-skinned, and bear agonised and sorrowful expressions as they rest their heads on their hands and face inwards towards Christ.
+Both are dark-skinned and bear agonised and sorrowful expressions as they rest their heads on their hands and face inwards towards Christ.
 In keeping with the Franciscan idea, the gilding surrounding the mourning saints is kept to a minimum.
 The size and positions of the figures are reduced compared to usual Byzantine iconography to maintain sole focus on the passion of Christ.

 Their cloaks are simpler and lack the lavish gilding of the Arezzo crucifixion.
 The Virgin wears a red dress.
 Her robe was originally blue, but has darkened.